-The hydroelectric scheme operated by Upper Falloch Limited has performed below expectations, firstly, because of a sizing issue with the water intake chamber.
+The hydroelectric scheme operated by Upper Falloch Limited has performed below expectations, mainly, because of a sizing issue with the water intake chamber.
 A solution was implemented in June 2016 to increase the water capture of the intake, after which the performance has significantly improved.
 However, this highlighted a further, smaller issue in relation to the level of pressure in the pipeline.
-Further analysis of the underlying data over a period of several months is needed in order to diagnose the problem and determine the best way to correct the issue.
-For that reason, the investment in Upper Falloch Limited has been valued at cost.
+A re-design of the intake chamber will be implemented in the summer of 2018 and it is expected that this will result in the scheme being capable of operating at its full capacity.
+For that reason, the investment in Upper Falloch Limited continues to be valued at cost.

 The Investment Manager is working actively to increase the value of the Company's portfolio through improvements in the operations of underlying assets and, where possible, the optimisation of the financial structure of investee companies.
 Each of the investee companies with operational assets has been financed with senior debt.
+Three investee companies were refinanced during the year.
 The average percentage loan-to-value and the average remaining tenor of the debt finance of the investee companies with operational assets is set out below for each share fund's portfolio:

-Ordinary Share "C" Share "D" Share Percentage Loan-to-Value as at 28 February 2017 50% 51% 60% Percentage Loan-to-Value as at 29 February 2016 53% 54% 61% Average remaining tenor (years) as at 28 February 2017 11.8 12.2 14.3 Average remaining tenor (years) as at 29 February 2016 12.8 13.2 15.3
+Ordinary Share "C" Share "D" Share Percentage Loan-to-Value as at 28 February 2018 50% 52% 58% Percentage Loan-to-Value as at 28 February 2017 50% 51% 60% Average remaining tenor (years) as at 28 February 2018 11.1 11.4 13.3 Average remaining tenor (years) as at 28 February 2017 11.8 12.2 14.3